Sponsor Toolkit World Maker Faire New York 2018

 Hazardous Materials: Hazardous materials must be disclosed.
 All hazardous materials must be properly disposed of.
 Materials such as grout, mortar, tape compound, etc. cannot be poured down the facility drains.
 All building materials, supplies, etc. must be taken away after teardown.
 The facility will not accept dumped building materials or electronic waste; you are responsible for the removal of these items.

-Propane and Helium: Neither will be permitted without prior review and approval.
+Propane and Helium: Both will not be permitted without prior review and approval.
 Please note that helium balloons are not permitted at the event site.
 If balloons are caught in building rafters, a retrieval fee will be charged to the exhibitor.

 Combustibles Kept Outside: Additional supplies and inventory must be kept in closed containers and stored in a neat and compact manner.
 Exhibit storage, cartons and crates, combustible waste materials, empty cardboard boxes, etc. must be removed from the building and cannot be stored behind the back drapes or display wall.
 The Maker Faire Production Team will ensure that adequate janitorial and rubbish pickup service (outside of your booth) is performed daily.